A Hike Through Berlin’s History

-One participant notes, “You come away with a very vivid visual understanding of how the city was separated and the absurdities and tragedies of living in a city divided by a wall.”
+One participant noted, “You come away with a very vivid visual understanding of how the city was separated and the absurdities and tragedies of living in a city divided by a wall.”

 Each city district is linked to a recreational area through these green walks, as well as to neighboring areas in the state of Brandenburg.
 As one of the “greenest cities in Europe,” according to Sullivan, the Green Walks are a distinct way to experience nature in the large city.

-The senate department offers in depth descriptions of each hike on their website.
-Summarizing the hike, it “offers an insight into Berlin‘s many diverse facets, from beautiful woodlands on the city outskirts to large industrial areas with adjacent allotment gardens, the medieval town centres of Spandau and Köpenick – and, right in the middle, vibrant downtown Berlin.”
+The Senate department offers in-depth descriptions of each hike on their website.
+Summarizing the hike, it “offers an insight into Berlin‘s many diverse facets, from beautiful woodlands on the city outskirts to large industrial areas with adjacent allotment gardens, the medieval town centers of Spandau and Köpenick – and, right in the middle, vibrant downtown Berlin.”

-The Spandau Walk borders rivers, woodlands yet for large portions follows the Berlin wall trail.
-Yet, “In Hohengatow, the “Nauener Platte” raised plateau stretches to the river bank, giving this section some of the geological features, though less pronounced, of a steep coastline.”
+borders rivers, woodlands yet for large portions follow the Berlin wall trail.
+Yet, “In Hohengatow, the ‘Nauener Platte’ raised plateau stretches to the river bank, giving this section some of the geological features, though less pronounced, of a steep coastline.”

-The Lübars Walk runs entirely through Berlin’s green spaces.
+runs entirely through Berlin’s green spaces.
 The lands feature only 10 roads and are therefore relatively traffic-free.
-“The Lübars Walk belongs to Berlin’s Green Belt, a landscape conservation area along the former course of the Berlin Wall from the city centre to the section of the Barnim plateau within Berlin’s northern city boundaries.”
+“The Lübars Walk belongs to Berlin’s Green Belt, a landscape conservation area along the former course of the Berlin Wall from the city center to the section of the Barnim plateau within Berlin’s northern city boundaries.”

 In Grunewald, a forest within the city limits, hiking trails beckon visitors and locals alike.